ajimix/Input-Framer/README.md

   type: "text" # Use any of the available HTML input types.
 Take into account that on the computer the same keyboard image will appear regarding the type used.
   backgroundColor: "transparent" # e.g. "#ffffff" or "blue"
   fontSize: 30 # Size in px
-  lineHeight: 30 # Line height in px
+  lineHeight: 1 # Line height in em
-  padding: 10 # Padding in px
+  padding: 10 # Padding in px, multiple values are also supported via string, e.g. "10 5 16 2"
   autofocus: false # Change to true to enable autofocus

   y: 240 # y position